 Project Management is far from an exact science.
 What is effective in one organization certainly can rarely be strictly duplicated in another.

 That is why, when we learn about Project Management, we never use definitive terms like rules or laws.
 Instead, we use terms like approach and best practice.
-We base our efforts on what has been proven to work for others elsewhere and we progress by moulding these approaches to our own needs and processes.
+We base our efforts on what has been proven to work for others elsewhere and we progress by molding these approaches to our own needs and processes.

-SharePoint gives you a platform to start managing projects in a collaborative, shared environment without limiting your growth as a project manager.
+SharePoint On-Premises gives you a platform to start managing projects in a collaborative, shared environment without limiting your growth as a project manager.

 In out-of-the-box SharePoint, sites are created with templates.
 This means you don’t have to recreate the wheel every time you create a site – you use a template that fits your needs.
 You can also save a site that you have customized as a template and reuse it again and again.